 Applicants must choose their option at the time of application.
 Applicants are requested to provide a second and possible third choice.
 In the event that their preferred option has no remaining capacity, they may be offered a seat in another option.Top

 Because the clinical spaces for each option are limited, the numbers of students in each option must be set at the start of the program.
 This will prevent any of the options from being over-requested which could result in students being placed in an undesired option later in the program.Top

 Changing options is unlikely and will be possible only in the event that a space opens up in another option.
-However, because the first year of the program is common, single option students could potentially return to complete the other option following graduation.Top
+However, because the first year of the program is common, single-option students can potentially return to complete the other option following graduation.Top

 Admission to the program is highly competitive.
 In addition to completing all of the prerequisites, successful applicants typically have the following profile:

-We typically receive 250 to 350 applications.
+We can receive anywhere from 140 to 280 complete applications.
 Currently, we accept 32 students into the program.
 Historically, we have invited 80-100 students to participate in the second stage of the selection process.
 Acceptance into the program is based on the ranked score achieved during the selection process.
 Some applicants who are not among the top 32 will be placed on a waitlist for the current intake in the event that a seat becomes available.
 The waitlist is cleared once the program intake is full and the first program term has commenced; unsuccessful applicants must re-apply to be considered for next year.Top

 You should only apply when you have fully met all the academic requirements.
 If you apply without having completed all minimum entrance requirements, your application will be marked incomplete by Admissions.
 Incomplete applications do not go forward into the competitive selection process.Top